wp-plugins/add-meta-tags/readme.txt

 Extra SEO features

-- Add the `NOODP` option to the robots meta tag.
+- Add the `NOODP,NOYDIR` option to the robots meta tag.
-- Add the `NOINDEX,FOLLOW` options to the robots meta tag on category, tag, author or time based archives.
+- Add the `NOINDEX,FOLLOW` options to the robots meta tag on category, tag, author or time based archives and search results.

 More:

-Check out other [open source software](http://www.g-loaded.eu/software/) by the same author.
+Check out other [open source software](http://www.codetrax.org/projects) by the same author.

 == Installation ==